-This is our family recipe, my mom, is Joy, such a perfect name for her, she exudes joy!
-I’ll show you three different ways you can use the same dough
+This is our family recipe for sugar cookies; my mom, Joy, such a perfect name for her, she exudes joy!
+I’ll show you three different ways you can use the same dough.

 This recipe has been in our family for a long time!
-I remember the dough sitting in a big bowl in the refrigerator, just begging little fingers to reach in and scoop out a little taste.
+As a child, I remember the dough sitting in a big bowl in the refrigerator, just begging little fingers to reach in and scoop out a little taste.
 I’m pretty sure my brothers and I all snuck “just a little taste” when Mom wasn’t looking.

-I’ve tried all kinds of other recipes for sugar cookies, ones that promise to hold their shape (they never do), ones that promise they are super easy to roll out (I find that you have to do the hard work, nothing really comes easy), these cookies have by far been the best, I could be biased because I grew up on these cookies.
+I’ve tried all kinds of other recipes for sugar cookies, ones that promise to hold their shape (they never do), ones that promise they are super easy to roll out (I find that you have to do the hard work, nothing really comes easy), these cookies have by far been the best, I could be biased because I grew up on this recipe.
 They may not be the most perfectly shaped cookies, or the prettiest, but they sure are one of the tastiest!

-Be patient, little hands are not known to place cookie cutters in strategic spots so that you get the highest cookie to dough ratio.
+Be patient, little hands are not known to place cookie cutters in strategic spots yielding the highest cookie to dough ratio.
 So if that kind of thing annoys you, maybe you place the cookie cutter and allow them to press it down, teaching them in the process how to get the most cuts out of a roll.
-Here’s my little cookie roller, this is from last year, he’s so much bigger now.
+Here’s my little cookie roller, this is from a few years ago, he’s so much bigger now.

 Classic Sugar Cookies with Sprinkles

-Re-roll and repeat steps above, until all dough is used up.
+Re-roll and repeat steps above, until all dough is used.
 Bake for 10 minutes at 350° they should still be blonde, but slightly golden at the edges.
 And yes that is sugar on the snowflake, not pretzel salt.
-I learned about this sugar, from a Swedish friend; it is Swedish Pearl Sugar and I love using it on sugar cookies it looks like little balls of snow and honestly it kind of freaks people out a bit, like I put a ton of salt on a cookie!
+This is Swedish Pearl Sugar and I love using it on sugar cookies it looks like little balls of snow and honestly it kind of freaks people out a bit, like I put a ton of salt on a cookie!

 Store in an airtight container for up to a week or place in the freezer and bring to room temperature before serving.
-Classic Sugar Cookies with Frosting

 Same dough another way, they start out looking the same, but don’t place sprinkles on them…just yet.

-I used my small 1.5″ round cutter and a square cutter, as I was making these for my sons Youth Group Christmas party and wanted the dough to go further, so made a lot of a smaller cookie.
+I used my small 1.5″ round cutter and a square cutter, as I was making these for my sons Youth Group Christmas party and wanted the dough to go further, so made a lot of a smaller cookies.

 Bake at 350° for 10-12 minutes, until slightly golden at the very edge.
 I left a pan in the oven when I raced out the door to pick up one of my kids from school.
 They baked for probably at least 10 minutes longer than the required time, they were brown, but not burnt.
 My family ate them, there were only crumbs left.

 Make up some of this delicious, creamy, smooth frosting vanilla frosting.
-Spread frosting onto top of cooled cookie using a knife or toss into a pastry bag and squeeze a little on to each cookie.
+Spread frosting on top of cooled cookie using a knife or toss into a pastry bag and squeeze a little on to each cookie.
 If you would like to color the frosting, put small amounts of frosting into bowls and add a little bit of food coloring, stirring to mix color thoroughly.
 Food color paste vs. liquid works better for frostings as it won’t thin the frosting.

 Pipe or spread onto cookies and sprinkle a few sprinkles on top.
 Or turn the cookie over into the sprinkles and cover every square inch of the cookie with sprinkles!